History of the Watercolor Industry

 modified their original moist cake formula and created a semi-liquid formula for metal tubes.
 They improved upon Rand's original tube design and ran with it.
 Everyone has been following ever since.

-through mergers and aquisitions several art supply manufacturers are now owned by the German paint company AB Wilhelm Becker
+By the 1990s through mergers and aquisitions several art supply manufacturers are now owned by the German paint company AB Wilhelm Becker

 .
 The AB Wilhelm Becker product lines include Winsor & Newton (UK)